Call Now to Reserve Tickets • (410) 639-9133 • 5753 Main St, Rock Hall, MD

 Home of Musical Magic!

 The Mainstay is a warm friendly place with great sound and sight lines.
 With only 120 seats, there’s not a bad one in the house.
 It’s a listening room that’s almost as comfortable as your living room.
-Beer, wine, soft drinks and home-baked goodies are available at the bar in the Byrd Room.
+Beer, wine, soft drinks, home-baked goodies, Mainstay merchandise, Mainstay Music CDs, Chesapeake Scenes CDs and Charlie Byrd CDs are available at the bar in The Byrd Room.

 Our audiences range from local Rock Hallers and Eastern Shore residents to those who find their way here from Philadelphia, Annapolis, Baltimore, Washington DC and beyond.